cyberphone/json-canonicalization/java/canonicalizer/README.md

 In addition to `getEncodedString()` there is a method `getEncodedUTF8()` returning canonicalized data as a `byte[]` array.

+### Constraints
+The JSON canonicalizer only accepts JSON _Objects_ and _Arrays_ as top level data.

+### ES6 Number Formatting
-For formatting the JSON Number data type in an ES6 compliant way, there is a static utility method:
+For formatting the JSON Number data type in an ES6 compliant way, there is a static utility method (which is also used internally by the JSON canonicalizer):
 ```java
 public String org.webpki.jcs.NumberToJSON.serializeNumber(double value) throws IOException;
 ```